cncf/cnf-testbed/comparison/cnf_edge_throughput/packet_generator/README.md

 **Install NFVbench**

-Start by installing the docker prerequisites using the provided `install_docker_prereqs.sh` script.
+Start by installing the docker prerequisites using the provided `install_docker_prereqs.sh` script which can be found in [comparison/cnf_edge_throughput](https://github.com/cncf/cnfs/tree/master/comparison/cnf_edge_throughput).

 Once completed, run the provided `run_container.sh` script that pulls NFVbench and runs the container.